GSA/idmanagement.gov/_fips201/fipsannouncements.md

 POSTED April 12, 2016

-We’d like to announce that the [GSA Document Signing Tool](https://github.com/GSA/gsa-doc-digital-signature){:target="_blank"}{:rel="noopener noreferrer"} (aka PKCS#7 Tool) source code is now available on [GitHub](https://github.com/GSA/gsa-doc-digital-signature){:target="_blank"}{:rel="noopener noreferrer"}.
+We’d like to announce that the [GSA Document Signing Tool](https://github.com/GSA/gsa-doc-digital-signature){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} (aka PKCS#7 Tool) source code is now available on [GitHub](https://github.com/GSA/gsa-doc-digital-signature){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
 Moving forward, the community may contribute to enhancements, bug fixes, and new features for the GSA Document Signing Tool directly.
 Community members may clone the source code from the GSA GitHub repository and submit any additions via new branches and pull requests.
-If you are new to GitHub and need instructions on how to use the GitHub features, please reference the [GitHub help page](https://help.github.com/){:target="_blank"}{:rel="noopener noreferrer"}.
+If you are new to GitHub and need instructions on how to use the GitHub features, please reference the [GitHub help page](https://help.github.com/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

-If you have any questions, comments, or issues with the GSA Document Signing Tool, feel free to post your comments in the [“Issues” section of the GSA Document Signing Tool GitHub site](https://github.com/GSA/gsa-doc-digital-signature/issues){:target="_blank"}{:rel="noopener noreferrer"}.
+If you have any questions, comments, or issues with the GSA Document Signing Tool, feel free to post your comments in the [“Issues” section of the GSA Document Signing Tool GitHub site](https://github.com/GSA/gsa-doc-digital-signature/issues){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

-As new questions are posted to the [“Issues” section](http://github.com/GSA/gsa-doc-digital-signature/issues){:target="_blank"}{:rel="noopener noreferrer"}, all members in the community may contribute to answering and/or helping with any code enhancements.
+As new questions are posted to the [“Issues” section](http://github.com/GSA/gsa-doc-digital-signature/issues){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}, all members in the community may contribute to answering and/or helping with any code enhancements.
 We encourage community members to actively contribute and share their contributions with everyone.

 [Return to Top](#top)